Editor's pick โ pillow

 - How much elevation is needed to prevent acid reflux at night?

-- Most gastroenterologists recommend elevating the head of the bed by 6 to 8 inches above the foot.
+- Most gastroenterologists recommend improving the head of the bed by 6 to 8 inches above the foot.
 This creates enough incline that stomach acid faces gravity when trying to move up the esophagus.
-Stacking regular pillows does not achieve a consistent 6 to 8 inch elevation because pillows compress under body weight and allow the head to tilt rather than elevating the torso.
+Stacking regular pillows does not achieve a consistent 6 to 8 inch elevation because pillows compress under body weight and allow the head to tilt rather than improving the torso.

 - Is a wedge pillow good for acid reflux?